Please contact us if you have any questions or comments or would just like some encouragement?

 - Offer to watch a young couple’s children free them up to enjoy themselves and each other.

-- People do not get letters in the mail too often anymore, so decide to write a letter to someone that could use an encouraging message.
+- People do not get letters in the mail too often anymore, so they decide to write letters to someone who could use an encouraging message.

 - Catch a parent doing something positive in their parenting.

 - Catch a child doing something in the act that their parents would make them happy.